kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_docstrings.md

 ```

 :::{note}
 The style used for this docstring is [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html).
-There is no requirement to follow this specific style over another one, but since it is used by most major Python packages in numerical analysis (NumPy, Pandas, Matplotlib, SciPy), then we also follows this style.
+There is no requirement to follow this specific style over another one, but since it is used by most major Python packages in numerical analysis (NumPy, Pandas, Matplotlib, SciPy), then we also follow this style.
 :::

 As you notice in the example above, there are more lines of documentation than lines of code.
 This is not unusual, and this is not a bad practice.
 After all, a well-documented, simple code is much better than an undocumented, complex code!